alexk99/the_router/bras/bras_howto_eng.md

 Following either <a href="https://github.com/alexk99/the_router/blob/master/install.md">Gentoo installation</a>
 instructions or <a href="https://github.com/alexk99/the_router/blob/master/ubuntu_install.md">Ubuntu installation</a>
-instruction install DPDK and TheRouter on a machine running under Gentoo Linux or Ubuntu.
+instruction install DPDK and TheRouter on a machine running Gentoo Linux or Ubuntu.

 # 3. Test network scheme

-The test network consists of a linux host H4, the border router connected to the internet and our clients/user/subscribers.
+The test network consists of the linux host H4, the border router connected to the internet and our clients/subscribers.
 The H4 host runs TheRouter and other programs required for accomplishing our tasks: Dhcpd, FreeRadius, Mysql, Quagga.
 Subscribers 1 and 2 are connected via dedicated vlans, subscribers 3 and 4 are connected via a shared L2 network/broadcast domain.